erjosito/azure-nvas/ubuntu/README.md

 ssh -n -o BatchMode=yes -o StrictHostKeyChecking=no $nva_pip_ip "sudo ipsec status"
 ```

+For the BGP part, StrongSwan on XFRM interfaces works on route table 220, not sure if the kernel protocol needs to be associated to that RT.

 ```bash
 # Configure BGP with Bird (NVA to VPNGW)
 nva_asn=65001